-Given Ilish is now available in abundant in Kolkata and I prefer to store Ilish in my fridge and Doi Ilish is one of the dishes I prefer to make especially whenever I have a craving for a special fish curry along with some Steamed hot rice that involves hassle-free cooking.
-Making Hilsa involves a Big ME nowadays given I don’t prefer to give Ilish to the little one and Mehebub is not here in Kolkata with us as he has opted for a foreign assignment.
+Given Ilish is now available in abundant in Kolkata. these days I am storing loads of Ilish in my fridge and also cooking it as much as possible.
+Doi Ilish is one of the dishes I prefer to make especially whenever I have a craving for a special fish curry along with some Steamed hot rice that involves hassle-free cooking.

 - Green Chili: 5-6